Table of Contents

-You could have 100 GB of data - but it might still be the case that only 3 kB of that are actually useful to answer your question.
+Take that from American statistician John Wilder Tukey, who is credited with designing the data sampling techniques that the US Census is still relying on and is widely revered as the father of modern statistics.
+You could have 100 GB of data, but it might still be the case that only 3 kB of that are actually useful to answer your question.
 In fact, when setting out to use your data to answer a question, you often discover that you need, in fact, to collect new data.

-Image source: tylervigen.com
+Image source: Spurious Correlations, tylervigen.com

-Correlations in the data are important, but even if you find a thousand correlations in your data, understanding whether they matter to your question is both much harder, and much more important.
+Does the graph show the unintended consequence of divorce rates on margarine consumption or just plain correlation without causation?
+Correlations in the data are important, but even if you find a thousand correlations in your data, understanding whether they matter to your question is both much harder and much more important.
 Often, the correlations you find can be due to phenomena completely unrelated to your question, such as measurement error.

 One example of a time when the engineering component was critical was the Netflix Prize.
-In 2009, Netflix organized an open competition for the best collaborative filtering algorithm to predict user ratings for films, based on previous ratings, without any other information about the users or films.
-The winning team used a lot of machine learning algorithms, and build a solution that worked beautifully - in the context of the competition.
+In 2009, Netflix organized an open competition for the best collaborative filtering algorithm to predict user ratings for films based on previous ratings, without any other information about the users or films.
+The winning team used a lot of machine learning algorithms and built a solution that worked beautifully, of course, in the context of the competition.

-Image source: Doing Data Science, O'Neil and Schutt, O'Reilly Publishing, 2013
+Image Source: Doing Data Science, O'Neil and Schutt, O'Reilly Publishing, 2013

 Data science skills include: